 Recent Publications

-by Andreas Schneider, Thomas B..
+Andreas Schneider, Thomas B..
 Lystbænk, Daniel Markthaler, Niels Hansen and Bernhard Hauer

 Terpene synthesis is at the heart of organic synthesis and often represents the state-of-the-art in synthetic methodologies.
 A remaining challenge is the correct three-dimensional assembly of the terpene skeleton via cationic cyclization of abundant linear precursors.
 Nature has been using this strategy for eons by employing the catalytic excellence of terpene cyclases.
 In this paper, we harness the synthetic power of engineered squalene-hopene cyclases and demonstrate the chemoenzymatic synthesis of ten chiral (mero-)terpenes with up to five stereocenters and >99% ee and de.